-The ASX24 market provides exchange traded and over-the-counter services and regulates derivative trades that we execute through the ASX24 as a market participant in the ASX24.
-This business is conducted primarily within MBL Group.
+The ASX24 market provides exchange traded and over-the-counter services and regulates derivative trades that MBL execute through the ASX24 as a market participant in the ASX24.

-As an authorized market participant, MBL Group is subject to the operating rules of ASX24 which contain comprehensive provisions for preventing conflicts and enforcing compliance with the operating rules.
+As an authorized market participant, MBL is subject to the operating rules of ASX24 which contain comprehensive provisions for preventing conflicts and enforcing compliance with the operating rules.
 The rules cover all aspects of trading and of clearing and settling, including monitoring market conduct, disciplining of participants and suspension or termination of participation rights and market access.